apache/pulsar/site2/docs/functions-runtime.md

   percentMemoryPadding: 10
 ```

-If you already run a Pulsar cluster on Kubernetes, you can just leave the settings unchanged at most of time.
+If you have already run a Pulsar cluster on Kubernetes, you can keep the settings unchanged at most of time.

-However if you enable RBAC on deploying your Pulsar cluster, please make sure the service account you use for
+However, if you enable RBAC on deploying your Pulsar cluster, make sure the service account you use for
-running Functions Workers (or Brokers if Functions Workers co-run with brokers) have permissions on following
+running Functions Workers (or brokers, if Functions Workers run along with brokers) have permissions on the following
 kubernetes APIs.

 - services